EPCCed/hpcss25/README.md

 # EPCC HPC Summer School 2025

+This page contains key dates and information for the EPCC HPC Summer School 2025 from Saturday June 14th to Saturday June 28th.

-For the HPC Summer School we're using material from a range of existing courses so this is a central page to help collect them all together.
+For the HPC Summer School we're using material from a range of existing courses so this is also a central page to help collect them all together.

 ## Schedule